-Abstract Preferential trade agreements are mushrooming in Asia.
-However, they have not been facilitating intra-regional trade as much as the supporters of these exclusive arrangements have suggested.
+Preferential trade agreements have spread throughout Asia.
+However, they have not facilitated intra-regional trade as much as their supporters have suggested.
 The complexities of rules of origin - part and parcel of all preferential agreements - have resulted in low utilization rates in Asia.
-The key driver of trade integration in Asia has been the rise of China, and not preferential trade agreements.
+The key driver of trade integration in Asia has instead been the rise of China.
 In the past two decades, China has managed to establish itself as the indispensable trading partner in the region.
-In 2011, China accepted a trade deficit with its neighbouring countries whilst producing surpluses with the USA and the EU.
-At the same time, deeper trade integration in Asia, e.g. an Asian wide customs union, appears to be unrealistic.
+In 2011, China ran a trade deficit with its neighbouring countries whilst running surpluses with the USA and the EU.
+At the same time, deeper trade integration in Asia, e.g. an Asian wide customs union, appears to be an unrealistic goal.
 At this juncture, the political obstacles that hinder a deepening of co-operation are formidable.
-Other Asian countries wish to co-operate with China, but they demonstrate an even rising reluctance to enter far-reaching integration projects with Bejing.
+Other Asian countries wish to cooperate with China, but they demonstrate an ever-rising reluctance to enter far-reaching integration projects with Bejing.

-Paper submitted to the special issue Multilateral Trade Liberalization and Regional Integration under Stress Workshop in Honor of Prof. Dr. Rolf J. Langhammer
+Published in Special Issue Multilateral Trade Liberalization and Regional Integration under Stress - Workshop in Honor of Prof. Dr. Rolf J. Langhammer

-JEL F14, F15, F55
+JEL F14 F15 F55